emileswarts/emileswarts.github.com/_posts/2020-03-30-aws-custom-dns-in-private-subnet.md

 When migrating legacy applications to AWS, you are often required to jump through some hoops to get it into production.
 We were tasked with moving a legacy 3 tier Java application from an on-site hosting provider to AWS.

 This migration would consist of multiple steps which would finally lead to the new AWS version processing live traffic.
-We would aim to recreate the current (bad) infrastructure in AWS and go live with it as is.
+We would aim to recreate the current (bad) infrastructure in AWS and go live with it to minimise risky changes.
 We would then incrementally change and improve this architecture.
 The end goal being to run the applications in AWS Fargate and swap out the old IBM / Fujitsu dependencies (such as queueing and databases) for more modern alternatives.

 These applications had to be in a private subnet as they weren't allowed to communicate over the public internet.
 Our solution was to register an instance with Route53 as soon as it's created.
 We grab output of the instance, specifically the private IP address (like `10.0.1.1`), and use this to create the record in Route53 with a private hosted zone.